MarkKoz/lol-spreadsheet/README.md

 Once you have completed the form, you can transfer the data to the spreadsheet by pressing the __Submit__ button.
 If a mandatory field was entered incorrectly or left empty, the macro will mark that field in red for you (this can be partially disabled.)

 ### Configuration
 The macro has several quite specific settings for specifying which fields to clear and which fields to skip over when navigating with the tab key.
 These settings are located in the *Misc.
 Settings* tab along with those for disabling error checking.
-The error checking settings cannot disable error checking for fields which must be numerical.[^3]
+The error checking settings cannot disable error checking for fields which must be numerical.<sup id="r3">[3](#fn3)</sup>

 Known Issues